-- A. On VAISA models with two stage compressors, only the cooling mode operates in two stages.
-Mechanical heating (compressor) is a single stage as is the dehumidification mode. - 1.
-Turn the disconnect in the Scholar IIITM unit to "OFF" position and double check all electrical connections before applying power. - 2.
+- A. This start-up procedure applies to Scholar QVTM models equipped with a remote (wall mounted) thermostat and electric supplemental heat. - 1.
+Turn the disconnect in the Scholar QVTM unit to "OFF" position and double check all electrical connections before applying power. - 2.
 Set the remote thermostat system switch to "OFF" position.
-The blower switch should be in "AUTO" position. - 3.
-Check the voltage supply to the disconnect.
+The blower switch should be in "AUTO" position.

+3. Check the voltage supply to the disconnect.
 If voltage readings are appropriate, proceed with start-up.
-(See Figure 13 for acceptable voltage ranges.)
+(See Figure 19 for acceptable voltage ranges.)
 If voltage readings are not appropriate, check the power leads at the disconnect and the main breaker in the mechanical room.
-Take appropriate corrective action to supply sufficient voltage to the Scholar IIITM disconnect.
+Take appropriate corrective action to supply sufficient voltage to the Scholar QVTM disconnect.

 Electrical Rating Designations Α С D

 Nominal Voltage 208/230 208/230 460

 Phase 1 3 3

 Minimum Voltage 197 197 414

 Maximum Voltage 253 253 506

 Letters refer to model number code designations.

-Example: VAI 36 HPA Voltag ge
+Example: VACA 36 HPA Voltage

-Figure 13.
+Figure 19.
 Voltage Limitations